top of page

 There are only a few ways to legally save on ABSD:

-1. Buying under only 1 owner for a property so that the spouse can buy another under their own name
+1. Buying under only one owner so the spouse can buy another property under their own name

 2. Decoupling an owner from a current property to free up one name

-3. "Unofficially" buying under a child more than 21 years old
+3. “Unofficially” buying under a child above 21 years old

-4. Buying Under A Property Trust under a child below 21 years old
+4. Buying under a property trust for a child below 21 years old

-6. Collate funds and buy under a trusted friend or relative's name.
+6. Pooling funds to buy under a trusted friend’s or relative’s name

-Or as an alternative, you can consider investing in commercial & international real estate instead (more on this below).
+Alternatively, you may consider investing in commercial or overseas real estate instead. (more on this below).

-1. Buying under only 1 owner for a property so that the spouse can buy another under their own name
+1. Buying a property under only one owner so that the spouse can buy another under their own name

-This is the most straightforward way to have two properties in the family.
+This is the most straightforward way to own two properties within a family.

 Downside: Not being listed as an owner means a party's CPF cannot be utilised and incomes cannot be considered upon for loan applications.

-This also means that only the listed owner is obliged by law to pay the mortgage (You would have to work out between yourselves how to split the monthly bills.)
+This also means that only the listed owner is obliged by law to pay the mortgage, although couples may privately agree on how to split expenses.

-Later on, when your spouse purchases a private property, they can do so as a first-time home buyer and not pay ABSD (or only pay five per cent ABSD if they are a Permanent Resident).
+Later, when the spouse purchases a private property, they can do so as a first-time buyer and avoid ABSD (or pay only 5% if they are a Permanent Resident).

 The considerations for this method are: